 Read more about the ODG’s larger strategy at the university on their website.

 - Mecca Baker, Student Sunrise Process Lead

 Data governance is a cross-functional effort for the Workday Student project, and all team members will contribute to the project’s data governance activities.
-Mecca and Jane lead the alignment between the project and the Office of Data Governance.
+Mecca and Christy lead the alignment between the project and the Office of Data Governance.